Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 A seam ripping tool consists of a handle, shaft, a head and a lid for the head.

-The head is split into two pieces: a pointy tip and a blunt tip with a ball on top.
+The head is split into two pieces: a sharp point tip and a blunt tip with a little red ball on top.
 Between these two tips there’s a very sharp little bridge/blade which is used to cut the threads/seams.

 How do you use the seam ripper?

 Some people wrongly use just the pointy tip to rip their seams out or they place it under the seam, ripping the fabric instead of the seam.
-I’ll get into more details below but with a proper seam ripper use you will get to use both tips.
-The pointy tip is used to unpick single stitches or a small number of stitches while the ball point tip is used to rip entire seams out in just one quick go.
+I’ll get into more details below but with a proper seam ripper use you will get to use both tips with success.
+The pointy tip is used to unpick single stitches or a small number of stitches while the ball point tip is used to rip out entire rows of stitches or seams in just one quick go.

 How to use a seam ripper properly